ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 ### Names with Source-Context Should be Shorter

-Types with names that exist inside types should be shorter, and ones that exist outside types should be longr.
+Types with names that exist inside types should be shorter, and ones that exist outside types should be longer.
 Consider the following:

 ```swift
 protocol Delegate {